rabieifk/Prison-Break_Machine_Learning/README.md

 # Prison-Break_Machine_Learning

-**Objective:** To solve a prison-break problem using machine learning algorithm
+**Objective:** To solve a prison-break problem using machine learning algorithms

 Here is a prisoner, Steve, He is known as a fugitive from prison.